blakeblackshear/frigate/docs/docs/configuration/zones.md

 ![Ground plane 4-point zone](/img/ground-plane.jpg)

-Speed estimation requires a minimum number of frames for your object to be tracked before a valid estimate can be calculated, so create your zone away from places where objects enter and exit for the best results. _Your zone should not take up the full frame._ Once an object enters a speed estimation zone, its speed will continue to be tracked, even after it leaves the zone.
-However, once an object leaves the zone, speed accuracy will likely decrease due to perspective distortion and misalignment with the calibrated area.
+Speed estimation requires a minimum number of frames for your object to be tracked before a valid estimate can be calculated, so create your zone away from places where objects enter and exit for the best results. _Your zone should not take up the full frame._ An object's speed is tracked while it is in the zone and then saved to Frigate's database.

 Accurate real-world distance measurements are required to estimate speeds.
 These distances can be specified in your zone config through the `distances` field.